Charles Dickens

 The Portrait of a Lady – Henry James (1881)

-The Portrait of a Lady by Henry James follows Isabel Archer’s journey of freedom, betrayal, and personal growth in a world of societal constraints.
+The Portrait of a Lady by Henry James follows Isabel Archer, a young American woman in Europe, as she navigates love, betrayal, and personal freedom.

 Charlotte Bronte